 - 1. Applicant TAEP Grant Agreement: Provide the applicant's current TAEP grant agreement number and award amount. (pass/fail) - 2.
-Applicant Experience/Past Performance: Describe in detail the applicant's experience with designing, implementing and managing training and consulting to startup businesses.
-(5 points) - Design including Application Process, Training, and consulting methodology.
-Please also include plan to coordinate with the grantmaking third-party administrator.
-This should include details on how the SB TAEP Center applicant will develop and implement the program including marketing and outreach, intake, translation/interpretation, training and consulting, grant eligibility evaluation, and supporting businesses through the 3rd party administrator application system.
-Applicants will be required to submit a flow chart and other relevant visuals or diagrams of curriculum design and program administration process including sample application form as attachments to the narrative response (see Attachment 2 in Section III below) (20 points) - a.
-Program Implementation Schedule: Submit a proposed schedule for this Program with deadlines for training and consulting cohort(s).
-Describe the applicant's ability to achieve training outcomes that allow for timely disbursement of funds to Dream Fund grantees within time allotted by December 30, 2022.
+Applicant Experience/Past Performance: Describe in detail the applicant's experience with designing, implementing and managing grant or loan programs.
+Include examples of prior programs administered with related performance and impact measures.
+Highlight experience in effectively reaching and serving underserved small business groups and disadvantaged socio-economic communities.
+Please validate ability to scale equitably across the service area.
+(10 points) - 3.
+Implementation Plan: Provide overview of proposed California Dream Fund Program Design including Application Process, Training, and Grant Approval and Distribution method.
+This should include details on how the SB TAEP Center applicant will develop and implement the program including marketing and outreach, translation/interpretation, vetting, certification, self-attestation, validation, and grant approval processes (including any required documentation and timing), disbursement process, inquiries, partner management, reporting and compliance processes.
+Applicants will be required to submit a flow chart and other relevant visuals or diagrams of curriculum design and grants administration process including sample application form as attachments to the narrative response (see Attachment 2 in Section III below) (20 points) - Program Implementation Schedule: Submit a proposed schedule for this Program with deadlines for grant distribution.
+Describe the applicant's ability to achieve disbursement of funds to Dream Fund grantees with strong administrative and security controls within time allotted by December 30, 2022.
 (5 points) - b.
-If the Applicant is a Lead Center, this section must include a description of how the program will be implemented across the network. - 4.
+If the Applicant is a Lead Center, this section must include a description of how the funds will be distributed across the network. - 4.
 Strategic Partnership and Outreach and Engagement Plan: Provide a statement regarding applicant's plan to leverage its existing technical assistance partnerships, outreach and engagement strategy already approved for TAEP and how it is applicable to Dream Fund.
 Include how you will leverage local micro business networks to support Program efforts, especially marketing and outreach to reduce implementation costs.
 Examples of local external partnerships include nonprofits, community-based organizations, business associations, small business technical assistance centers, and trusted community messengers.
-Describe how the applicant has worked successfully in the past with micro business ecosystems, external
+Describe how the applicant has worked successfully in the past with micro business ecosystems, external partners and technical assistance providers to ensure micro businesses applying for grants are connected to resources.
+(10 points)

-- partners and technical assistance providers to ensure micro businesses applying for grants are connected to resources.
-(10 points) - 5.
-Curriculum Design: Submit a description of the pre-funding training that the Dream Fund participants will receive.
+- 5. Curriculum Design: Submit a description of the pre-funding training that the Dream Fund participants will receive.
 Describe the modules including the topics and allotted time as well as the knowledge acquisition validation methodologies, attendance requirements and certification process.
 Describe the applicant's past experience with offering comparable training programs to business founders.
-Supplemental curriculum information may be included as an attachment.
-(20 points) - 6.
+(15 points) - 6.
 Program Management/Staffing Plan: Provide key management and staffing plan to achieve proposed implementation schedule.
-Please include summary bios highlighting relevant experience in financial oversight, and knowledge/expertise training programs to business founders, micro business, LMI communities and underserved small business groups.
+Please include summary bios highlighting relevant experience in grants management, financial oversight, and knowledge/expertise in micro business, LMI communities and underserved small business groups.
 (See Attachment 4 in Section III below).
 (5 points) - 7.
-Grantmaking rationale: Provide a rationale of the number of small businesses that will be served through Dream Fund programming through your center and the total grant amount that will be required as a result of your proposed Dream Fund programming.
-Please explain the rationale behind proposed funding amounts and tie the amounts to your proposed trainings and consulting curriculum.
-(15 points) - 8.
+Grantmaking rationale: Provide a rationale of the number of small businesses that will be served through TA and grants as well as your process for meeting this goal.
+(10 points) - 8.
 Budget and Financial Management Systems: - a.
-Budget narrative to support the proposed budget submitted as Attachment 2 in Section III below (5 points) - b.
+Budget narrative to support the proposed budget submitted as Attachment 2 in Section III below (10 points) - b.
 Financial management and controls narrative (5 points)